kodecocodes/objective-c-style-guide/useful_scripts/simple_batch_rename/README.md

 # Simple batch file renamer

-This script can be useful if your project customer gives you a lot of files with incorrect names.
+This script can be useful if your project customer provides you a lot of files with incorrect names.

 ## Description and example

-For example, let you have a folder contains Retina graphics for your project.
-Each file has name like 'test_image_Retina.png'
+For example, you have a folder contains Retina graphics for your project.
+Each file has name like 'test_image_Retina.png'.
 Execute:
 ```
 $ ./simple_batch_rename.py Retina --folder ~/projects/images
 ```
 As result you will get files with removed 'Retina' word from file name in 'renamed_files' subfolder in target directory. '--folder' key is not required.
-If it key don't set then script will be used own folder.
+If '--folder' not presented script will run in it's working folder.

 ## Using